 During the Year, the Audit Committee and the Board have performed a risk assessment with the intention to identify, evaluate and priorities the critical risks of the Group as well as conducted review on the effectiveness of risk management and internal control systems.
+Such risks would include, amongst others, material risks relating to Environmental, Social and Governance.
 Moreover, the Internal Auditor from Citychamp has reviewed the Group's risk management and internal control systems and provided recommendations for improvement.